-Although Malaysia is a signatory to the 1990 Convention on the Rights of the Child, the principles the Convention upholds are not realized for forcibly displaced Rohingya children in Malaysia (Equal Rights Trust 2014; United Nations Human Rights 1990).
+Although Malaysia is a signatory to the 1990 Convention on the Rights of the Child, the principles the convention upholds are not realised for forcibly displaced Rohingya children in Malaysia (Equal Rights Trust 2014; United Nations Human Rights 1989).
 Under Malaysian law, they are not allowed to attend local government schools (Hoffstaedter 2015; Munir-Asen 2018).
-Rohingya families usually send their children to a local community learning centre (Mat, Mohamed Pero, and Ku Amir 2023).
-As of January 2023, 143 community learning centres are operating in Malaysia (UNHCR Malaysia 2023).
-These schools are usually run by Non-Government Organizations (NGOs) and operate on sparse budgets, often funded by some combination of community members, school fees, NGOs, and faith-based groups (Letchamanan 2013; Todd, Amirullah, and Shin 2019; UNHCR Malaysia 2023).
+Rohingya families usually send their children to a local community learning centre (Bakri, Siti Darwinda and Ku Nurasyiqin 2023).
+As of January 2023, 143 community learning centres are operating in Malaysia (UNHCR: The UN Refugee Agency 2023).
+These schools are usually run by non-government organisations (NGOs) and operate on sparse budgets, often funded by some combination of community members, school fees, NGOs, and faith-based groups (Letchamanan 2013; Todd, Adli and Shin 2019; (UNHCR: The UN Refugee Agency 2023).

 The Rohingya in Malaysia have limited access to medical care, a common problem for refugees.
-In their study of healthcare access among refugees in Malaysia, Indonesia, Myanmar, and Thailand, Legido-Quigley, Chuah, and Howard (2020) found that lack of finances was the main problem in refugees accessing healthcare.
-Research on the Rohingya in Malaysia has also shown the same (Todd, Amirullah, and Shin 2019; Chuah et al. 2019).
-Rohingya who hold a UNHCR identification card receive 50% off the rate for foreigners at government hospitals (Equal Rights Trust 2014; Todd, Amirullah, and Shin 2019), but many forcibly displaced Rohingya still find the costs prohibitive (Chuah et al. 2019; Rajaratnam and Azman 2022; Todd, Amirullah, and Shin 2019).
-Legido-Quigley, Chuah, and Howard (2020) suggested that access to livelihoods would help make healthcare more accessible for refugees.
+In their study of healthcare access among refugees in Malaysia, Indonesia, Myanmar and Thailand, Legido-Quigley, Chuah and Howard (2020) found that lack of finances was the main problem in refugees accessing healthcare.
+Research on the Rohingya in Malaysia has also shown the same (Todd, Adli and Shin 2019; Chuah et al. 2019).
+Rohingya who hold a UNHCR identification card receive 50% off the rate for foreigners at government hospitals (Equal Rights Trust 2014; Todd, Adli and Shin 2019), but many forcibly displaced Rohingya still find the costs prohibitive (Chuah et al. 2019; Rajaratnam and Azlinda 2022; Todd, Adli and Shin 2019).
+Legido-Quigley, Chuah and Howard (2020) suggested that access to livelihoods would help make healthcare more accessible for refugees.

 Giving refugees in Malaysia a legal right to work has been a point of debate for several decades.
 Temporary work permits, known as IMM13, have occasionally been used in the past to grant work to undocumented migrants.
-Under the Immigration Act of 1959/1963, the home affairs minister can allow some groups of people to work

-(Government of Malaysia 1959).
-Malaysia has used IMM13 in the past for groups from the Philippines, Aceh (Indonesia), and Syria (Haque, Othman, and Bin Mat 2023; Putri and Gabiella 2022).
-In 2006, IMM13 was allowed for the Rohingya, with approximately 4,000 Rohingya paying the 90 RM fee to register.
-The program ended, however, after about two weeks amid allegations of corruption during registration (Yasmin, Daniel, and Fauzi 2019).
+Under the Immigration Act of 1959/1963, the home affairs minister can allow some groups of people to work (Immigration Department of Malaysia 1959).
+Malaysia has used IMM13 in the past for groups from the Philippines, Aceh (Indonesia) and Syria (Md Mahbubul, Zarina and Bakri 2023; Putri and Gabiella 2022).
+In 2006, IMM13 was allowed for the Rohingya, with approximately 4,000 Rohingya paying the RM90 fee to register.
+The programme ended, however, after about two weeks amid allegations of corruption during registration (Puteri Nor Ariane, Daniel and Naufal 2019).
 More recently, the Malaysian government has also stated that it will allow refugees to work legally.
-In 2016, the government implemented a pilot program for 300 Rohingva to work in the plantation sector, but the program failed (Haque, Othman, and Bin Mat 2023; Yasmin, Daniel, and Fauzi 2019).
-In 2018, when the Pakatan Harapan government created its plan for governing, it stated its intention to ratify the 1951 Refugee Convention and give refugees the legal right to work (Pakatan Harapan 2018; Yasmin, Daniel, and Fauzi 2019).
-While the plans of the Pakatan Harapan coalition were never realized due to changing Malaysian politics (Putri and Gabiella 2022), it is significant that a major political coalition in Malaysia would openly push for refugee rights.
+In 2016, the government implemented a pilot programme for 300 Rohingya to work in the plantation sector, but the program failed (Md Mahbubul, Zarina and Bakri 2023; Puteri Nor Ariane, Daniel and Naufal 2019).
+In 2018, when the Pakatan Harapan government outlined its governing plan, it stated its intention to ratify the 1951 Refugee Convention and grant refugees the legal right to work (Pakatan Harapan 2018; Puteri Nor Ariane, Daniel and Naufal 2019).
+While the plans of the Pakatan Harapan coalition were never realised due to changing Malaysian politics (Putri and Gabiella 2022), it is significant that a major political coalition in Malaysia would openly push for refugee rights.